Swansea University will host the inaugural Hillary Rodham Clinton Global Challenges Summit in November.

 The Summit will take place virtually from 8th to 10th November 2021.
 Participants will include current and former world leaders as well as globally recognised leaders from industry, politics and non-governmental organisations.

 All discussions and panels will be live streamed and free to attend.
-Pre-registration is now open.
+Register for the event here.

 Swansea University Vice-Chancellor, Professor Paul Boyle, said: